oracle-livelabs/database/text/full-text-indexing/create-indexes/create-indexes.md

     We see a list of columns.
 The main one we're interested in is TOKEN_TEXT.

-    We discussed earlier how Oracle Text uses "word based" indexes.
+    We discussed earlier how Oracle Text uses "word-based" indexes.
 To be more accurate, it uses "token-based" indexes, because a token is not necessarily a word (though it usually is).
 The "$I" table contains a list of all the indexed tokens, and we can view them with the following query:

     ```
     <copy>